 You can also use the time to gain a new qualification or skill.
 Learning a language is perhaps the most common, but we’ve met many people who have developed their portfolio in other ways.
 For example, a preschool teacher who retrained as a culinary nutrition expert.

-If taking a sabbatical, you can discuss potential areas for development with your boss, and come up with a plan for how you will use the time effectively.
+Before taking a sabbatical, you can discuss potential areas for development with your boss, and come up with a plan for how you will use the time effectively.

-It’s often assumed that people take travel career breaks as an escape from a bad situation.
+It’s often assumed that people take career breaks as an escape from a bad situation.
 This may be true in some cases.
 However, many people who take time out to travel are perfectly happy in their jobs.
 If you are in a positive place in your life and have a clear idea of what you want to get out of a sabbatical in terms of personal development, it’s more likely to be a rewarding experience.

 How to ask for a sabbatical in 6 simple steps